Enjoy a 1930s house party

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-One of the finest private art collections in England, Lord Bearsted hung his paintings in schools throughout the house.
-Dutch paintings in the Long Gallery, as well as Canaletto, pictured here, Stubbs in the Dining Room and the Old Masters in the Picture Gallery.
+Lord Bearsted organised his paintings by schools throughout the house.
+Dutch paintings in the Long Gallery, Stubbs in the Dining Room and the Old Masters in the Picture Gallery, just as it remains today.

 Viscount Bearsted shared his father's love of porcelain.
 The collection of 18th-century European porcelain includes examples from most leading English factories, notably an unrivalled group of Chelsea figures displayed in the Long Gallery on the ground floor.
 The French porcelain, displayed downstairs in the Porcelain Lobby, features Sèvres tableware including pieces made for Catherine the Great of Russia, King Louis XVI and for Madame du Barry, mistress of Louis XV.